-“Check your credit score before applying for a major loan,” is the advice you’ll see here at About.com Credit/Debt Management and other personal finance blogs around the web.
+“Check your credit score before applying for a major loan,” is advice you’ll see here at About.com Credit/Debt Management and other articles from financial experts around the web.
 Only, when you actually apply for the loan, the lender’s credit score is very different from the one you accessed at home.
 What gives?

 The Credit Scores Lenders Use

 The score you pulled from myFICO, the credit bureaus, or whichever third-party was an educational credit score.
 These scores are provided just to give you a perspective on your credit standing.
 They’re not the scores that lenders actually use to approve your application.

 On top of that, you likely purchased a generic credit score, one that covers a range of credit products.
 Creditors and lenders use more specific industry credit scores that are customized for the type of credit-product you’re applying for.
 For example, auto lenders typically use a credit score that better predict the likelihood that you would default on an auto loan.
 Mortgage lenders use a score developed specifically for mortgage loans.
 Or, your credit or lender might also use a proprietary credit score that’s developed for use by just that company.

 The majority of lenders most use the FICO score, but even the score you receive through myFICO.com is different from what your lender sees.
 Some lenders also use the VantageScore, but again, their version is different from yours.

 As a consumer, you don’t have direct access to whichever credit score your lender checks when you make an application.
 The score the lender pulls might differ from the one you used sometimes by several points, possibly enough to disqualify you from the best interest rate or maybe enough to have your application denied.